stratisproject/Documentation/source/Operation Guides/SmartContracts/Tutorial2-HelloWorld/deploying-hello-world-contract.rst

 .. _deploying-the-hello-world-smart-contract:

-Deploying the Hello World smart contract
+Deploying the HelloWorld smart contract
 ===========================================

 Begin by making sure that you have the Local Smart Contract network running.
 You should now be in possession of 100,000,000 CRS-TEST tokens within your ``Hackathon_1`` wallet!
 You can deploy the token from the Cirrus Core UI or via Swagger which can be launched from the Wallet drop-down in the top right.
 This tutorial will demonstrate the deployment from the Cirrus Core GUI.